Kuralay92/CapstoneUdacity/README.md

 For this experiment in Azure ML Studio we train a model using the on the bank marketing dataset with Automated ML, we create a new compute cluster, and run the AutoML experiment.
 ![]https://github.com/Kuralay92/CapstoneUdacity/blob/4bbe8b552bbb7981fa9c26da6cf0eb47c5521b1d/screenshot/Screenshot%202022-05-22%20214450.png
+And above you can see all screenshots how Auto Ml model is created and successfully deployed
 ### Results
 The best performing model is the `VotingEnsemble` with an AUC_weighted value of **0.89**.
 A voting ensemble (or a “majority voting ensemble“) is an ensemble machine learning model that combines the predictions from multiple other models.
 It is a technique that may be used to improve model performance, ideally achieving better performance than any single model used in the ensemble.
 This balances out the individual weaknesses of the considered classifiers.